jakereiser/chess-puzzle/README.md

 ## How to Play
 1. Click "New Puzzle" to start a challenge
 2. Make the best moves to solve the puzzle
+3. Use the "💡 Hint" button if you need help - it will highlight the piece to move
-3. Wrong moves reset your consecutive wins
+4. Wrong moves reset your consecutive wins
-4. Solve puzzles to build your streak!
+5. Solve puzzles to build your streak!
-5. Enjoy the celebration messages! 🎉
+6. Enjoy the celebration messages! 🎉

 ## API Endpoints
 - `GET /` - Main game page
 - `POST /api/new-puzzle` - Generate new puzzle
 - `POST /api/make-move` - Process player move
+- `POST /api/get-hint` - Get hint for current puzzle
 - `GET /api/game-stats` - Get game statistics
 - `POST /api/reset-game` - Reset game state